 Method

-Combine the flour, yeast, sugar, and salt in a large bowl, ensuring everything is evenly distributed before adding the liquids.
-Pour in the warm water followed by the olive oil, then mix until a soft dough forms.
+1. Combine flour, yeast, sugar, and salt in a bowl.
+Add warm water and olive oil, mixing until a soft dough forms.

 Tips for Better Dough Balls